erigontech/erigon/docs/programmers_guide/witness_formal_spec.md

 ## Instructions & Parameters

-A single instruction is defined by one or multiple substitution rules and its parameters.
+A single instruction is consists of substitution rules and parameters.

 Each instruction MAY have one or more parameters.
 The parameters values MUST be situated in the witness.